sebastianczech/k8s-oci/README.md

 * Terraform to provision infrastructure
 * Ansible to configure compute instances and setup K8s cluster

-For future there are plans to extend it by adding:
+Moreover there was prepared
+* Python application deployed by pipeline in created K8s cluster
 * GitHub Actions for CI/CD pipeline
-* Python application deployed by pipeline in created K8s cluster
 * Helm charts used to deployed application

+For future there are plans to extend repository by adding:
+* Extended pipeline with automated tests
 * Integration with AWS services

 ## Overall design